DanielPinaa/Take-a-Byte/README.md

 ## Features

-- **Log in/Log out**: The app includes a "check" option to maintain the user logged.
+- **Log in/Log out**: The app includes a "remember me" option to maintain the user logged.
 - **Look menu**: Background task capable of communicating with an API.
 It shows the users the different dishes they can order.
 - **Reviews**: It provides offline navigation thanks to SQLite server.
 It allows the users to post comments on some topics about the restaurant.
 Automatic updates from the server within every 10 seconds.
 - **Contact us**: The user can also contact the restaurants owners to a more close-contact communication.
 Users can also add some multimedia content from the camera or the phone gallery.